n8vi/tensorflow-micropython-examples/README.md

     <img src="images/tensorflow-micropython-examples.png">
 </p>

+This is a personal project to add upysh and pye to a fork of the upstream project.

 # Tensorflow Micropython Examples

 The purpose of this project is to make a custom micropython firmware that installs tensorflow lite for micro controllers